 - Back Ordered – If any line on a PO has been marked as back-ordered, this filter will help sort them.

 - Don’t Show – hides POs that have a back-ordered line.

 - Show All – look at all POs with or without a back-ordered part.

 – this magical button clears all the filters that have been entered into Options.

 – once the list of POs has been filtered using the options described above, this button pushes all the POs in the found set to QuickBooks.
 Note: You must have access and permissions in QuickBooks for this button to work.

 – this button closes the Options pop-over causing the list to be filtered based on the options entered above.

 Click the New PO button to open a blank purchase order where you can manually enter products to be ordered for standard stock.

 Wild Card Search

-To search for a PO in the Purchase Order List, click the Wild Card Search bar at the top of the screen and type the keyword you want to search then hit enter.
-You can search for any information that might be associated with a Purchase Order such as a PO number, vendor name, item, client name, or other information.
+To search for a PO in the Purchase Order List, click the Wild Card Search bar at the top of the screen, type the keyword you want to search, and then hit enter.
+You can search for any information that might be associated with a Purchase Order, such as a PO number, vendor name, item, client name, or other information.